TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/TemplateClass/Index.rst

    If you don't want to do extensive data modelling templates can be written :ref:`without Extbase. <backend-modules-template-without-extbase>`

-.. deprecated:: 11.5
-   The general view class :php:`TYPO3\CMS\Backend\View\BackendTemplateView` has been deprecated with v11.5.
-Use the :php:`TYPO3\CMS\Backend\Template\ModuleTemplateFactory` instead to retrieve a :php:`ModuleTemplate`.
-See :doc:`t3core:Changelog/11.4/Deprecation-95164-ExtbackendBackendTemplateView` for more information.

 Modern backend modules can be written using the Extbase/Fluid combination.